sujith-eag/personal-site/content/docs/c/k&r_c_book/c1-basic-syntax.md

 Segmentation falult: 11
 ```
 The size of the string has been exceeded.
 This is the reason why C is not used to write programs.

 "Buffer Overrun Errors"
-90% all security holes are due to C code
+90% all security holes are due to C code.

 ### String / Character Constants

 In C single quotes `''` are a character and double quotes `""` are a character array (neither are string) with a 0 character at the end of it.
 A `""` with one character in it is actually 2 bytes.

 A Character is a byte - a short(8-bit) integer.